google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 In this example, *VLOOKUP* finds that the price of an apple is $0.79.
 Try copying the formula down to the cells C3:C8.

+.. mchoice:: error_message

-Question: Why does *VLOOKUP* not work for Loaf of Bread and Dozen Eggs?
+   Why does *VLOOKUP* not work for Loaf of Bread and Dozen Eggs?

-1. They aren’t listed in the Prices tab.
+   - They aren’t listed in the Prices tab.

-   -  Feedback message - While that can cause a similar error, both items are listed in the Prices tab.
+     - Incorrect: While that can cause a similar error, both items are listed in the Prices tab.

-2. They aren’t spelled correctly.
+   - They aren’t spelled correctly.

-   -  Feedback message - While that can cause a similar error, both items are spelled correctly.
+     - Incorrect: While that can cause a similar error, both items are spelled correctly.

-3. The formula changed when it was copied.
+   - The formula changed when it was copied.

-   -  Feedback message - Correct!
-The range changed when the formula was copied down.
-Rather than change it by hand in each cell, this is a great time to use absolute references. (*Link to absolute references.*)
+     + Correct: The range changed when the formula was copied down.
+Rather than change it by hand in each cell, this is a great time to use absolute references.

-4. Those have to be looked up by hand.
+   - Those have to be looked up by hand.

-   -  Feedback message - You want to avoid that as much as possible.
+     - Incorrect: You want to avoid that as much as possible.
 It is tedious and error prone.

 Video of VLOOKUP.